Development of the method of quaternion typification of Clifford algebra elements: Introduction

 In this paper we develop the method of quaternion typification of Clifford algebra elements.
 This method was suggested in \cite{quattyp}.
-On the basis of new classification of Clifford algebra elements it is possible to find out and prove a number of new properties of Clifford algebra.
+On the basis of new classification of Clifford algebra elements, it is possible to reveal and prove a number of new properties of Clifford algebras.
 In our work we use k-fold commutators and anticommutators.
+Also we consider Clifford and exterior degrees and elementary functions of Clifford algebra elements.
 We develop results of \cite{quattyp} and use results of \cite{Marchuk:Shirokov} and \cite{Shirokov}.

-In the first section we shortly remind basics of the method of quaternion typification of Clifford algebra elements \cite{quattyp}.